willtp87/in-your-voices/README.md

 * Windows: itunes
 * linux: libimobiledevice

+## Contribute

+This is an open source project you can help or contribute to [Patreon](https://www.patreon.com/WilliamPanting).

 ## Disclaimer

 This app was built to help one family.
 Its author is a software developer and not a child educator.